 There is no better way to spend your day than visiting the weekly market.
-It is there where you will see the locals catching up with their friends and with their favourite vendors, buying their items for the week.
-It is a true feast for the senses – where you will see the brightly-coloured display of fruits and vegetables, the wonderful aroma of freshly baked bread, the most delicious selection of fresh and aged cheeses and a beautiful showcase of linens, flowers and lavender.
+It’s there where you will see the locals catching up with their friends and with their favourite vendors, buying their items for the week.
+A true feast for the senses – where you will see the brightly-coloured display of fruits and vegetables, the wonderful aroma of freshly baked bread, the most delicious selection of fresh and aged cheeses and a beautiful showcase of linens, flowers and lavender.
+The south of France has some of the best ones too.

 Any day of the week, no matter where you are, you are bound to run into a market.
 So, here are a few of my favourites, by the day of the week, to help you plan your itinerary if you find yourself in the Vaucluse region.
 Each market runs from about 9:00am to 12:30pm.